Impact of the Draw in Horse Racing

 Unlike National Hunt racing, 99% of flat races in the UK and Ireland utilise starting stalls where horses break out of a designated berth usually chosen at random.
 Appreciating the integral nature that draw plays in the outcome of race is vital to becoming a long term winner.

 The impact of the draw can be accentuated or reduced by the pace of the race and the horse’s running style.
-In this article we take a look at draw biases and how perceptions of certain stalls having an advantage can affect the profit for runners from different draws.
+Below we take a look at draw biases and how perceptions of certain stalls having an advantage can affect the profit for runners from different draws.
 An insight into how draw and pace are intertwined is then presented.

 Perhaps the most well-known bias is at Chester over 5f, where low draws are seen to be at a substantial advantage due to the design of the course: